tomondre/vre-hub.github.io/docs/notebook.md

 ##### 1. File Browser

-It enables you to work with the files and directories on your sistem.
+It enables you to work with the files and directories on your system.
 You can find more information in the [Jupyerlab documentation](https://jupyterlab.readthedocs.io/en/stable/user/files.html).

 In case you want to **upload a file**, click on the 'Upload Files' button and choose the local files you want to upload into the notebook.
 The size is limited to 1 MB.
 This will upload your files during the session, but will NOT upload them on the Data Lake.